Lincoln the Unknown: Inspirations and writing process

+Carnegie describes the genesis and progress of his book in his foreword: "How this book was written--and why."
 One spring day, Dale Carnegie was breakfasting at a hotel in London.
 He came across a column in the Morning Post newspaper entitled "Men and Memories".
 On that particular morning and for several mornings following, that column was devoted to Abraham Lincoln—the personal side of his career.
 Carnegie read those with profound interest, and surprise.
 He had always been interested in the United States history.
 Aroused by the articles in the Morning Post, Carnegie went over to the British Museum Library and read a number of Lincoln books; the more he read, the more fascinated he became.
 Finally he determined to write a book on Lincoln, himself.

 Carnegie began the work in Europe, and labored over it for a year there, and then for two years in New York.
 Finally he tore up all that he had written and tossed it into a waste-basket.
 He then went to Illinois, to write of Lincoln on the very ground where Lincoln himself had dreamed and toiled.
 For months he lived among people whose fathers had helped Lincoln survey land, build fences and drive hogs to market.
 For months he delved among old books, letters, speeches, half-forgotten newspapers and musty court records, trying to understand Lincoln.

 Carnegie spent one summer in the little town of Petersburg.
 He went there because it is only a mile away from the restored village of New Salem, where Lincoln spent the happiest and most formative years of his life.
 The same white oaks under which Lincoln studied, wrestled and made love were still standing.
 Every morning Carnegie used to take his typewriter and motor up there from Petersburg, and wrote half of the chapters of his book under those trees.
 He often used to go alone to the woods along the banks of the Sangamon, on summer nights, realizing that on such nights Lincoln and Ann Rutledge, his first love, had walked over this same ground.

 When Carnegie came to writing the chapter dealing with the death of Rutledge, he drove over the country roads to the quiet, secluded spot where she lay buried.
 It was abandoned and overgrown, so to get near her grave, he had to mow down weeds, brush and vines.
 Carnegie also wrote many of the chapters in Springfield.
 Some in the sitting-room of the old home where Lincoln lived, some at the desk where he composed his first inaugural address, and others above the spot where he came to court and quarrel with Mary Todd Lincoln.

 Anthropodermic bibliopegy

-A portion of the binding in the copy of Dale Carnegie's Lincoln the Unknown that is part of Temple University's Charles L. Blockson Collection was "taken from the skin of a Negro at a Baltimore Hospital and tanned by the Jewell Belting Company".
-Lincoln the Unknown is an important example of anthropodermic bibliopegy.
+A portion of the binding in the copy of Dale Carnegie's Lincoln the Unknown, which is part of Temple University's Charles L. Blockson Collection, was made "from the skin of a Negro at a Baltimore Hospital and tanned by the Jewell Belting Company".
+This makes Lincoln the Unknown an example of anthropodermic bibliopegy.